MarkWarneke/markwarneke.github.io/_posts/2019-08-23-Azure-DevOps-Test-Dashboard.md

   $TestResultsPath = $PSScriptRoot # or choose $ENV:System_DefaultWorkingDirectory
 )

-# Execute all tests that are located in the folder 'Test' relative to the stored file.
+# Execute all tests that are located in the folder 'Test' relative to the script file.
 # You can put this script in your root folder of the source files and adjust the ChildPath accordingly.
 $testScriptsPath = Join-Path -Path $PSScriptRoot -ChildPath 'Test'
 # Create the test results file relative to the script file with the name 'TestResults.Pester.xml'